ronaldoussoren/pyobjc/docs/index.rst

 Release information
 -------------------

-PyObjC 9.2 was released on 2023-06-06.
+PyObjC 1.0 was released on 2023-09-24.
 See the :doc:`changelog <changelog>` for more information.
-PyObjC 9 supports Python 3.7 and later.
+PyObjC 10 supports Python 3.8 and later.

-PyObjC 8.5 is the last version supporting Python 3.6.
+PyObjC 9.2 is the last version supporting Python 3.7 PyObjC 8.5 is the last version supporting Python 3.6.
 PyObjC 5.3 is the last version supporting Python 2.
 These versions are no longer supported.

 Supported platforms